A Twisted Ballot, Pixie Twist #7 ebook

 Murder is on the Ballot

-Election day in St. Maurice is heating up, and not just because of the political debates.
-Murder has made its way onto the ballot, and it's up to Twizzle Twist to untangle a web of deceit and corruption before it's too late!
+Election day in St. Maurice is heating up, and it’s not just the political debates fueling the fire.
+With murder now making its way onto the ballot, it’s up to Twizzle Twist to unravel a web of deceit and corruption before it’s too late!

-Star Sinclair, the power-hungry incumbent, is determined to maintain her iron grip on the town council and seal the destruction of the town's beloved pier.
-Twizzle and her eccentric friends are fighting tooth and nail to secure a council seat and put an end to Star's nefarious plans.
-But when a body turns up at the polling station, election day takes a sinister turn.
+Star Sinclair, the power-hungry incumbent, is determined to maintain her iron grip on the town council and seal the fate of the town's beloved pier.
+Twizzle and her quirky friends are fighting tooth and nail to flip at least one council seat and put an end to Star's nefarious plans.
+But when a body is discovered at the polling station, election day takes a dark and sinister turn.

-As Twizzle juggles the dual responsibilities of solving a murder and safeguarding the ballot box, she finds herself confronted by Star's slippery lawyer and a cunning design consultant.
+Juggling the daunting tasks of solving a murder and safeguarding the ballot box, Twizzle faces off against Star's slippery lawyer and a cunning design consultant who are determined to undermine her efforts.

-With legal shenanigans piling up and the truth buried under a mountain of deception, Twizzle must wade through the muck to uncover the facts.
-Saving the pier, ensuring a fair election, and keeping her friends out of jail prove to be herculean tasks, but Twizzle isn't one to back down from a challenge.
+With legal shenanigans piling up and the truth buried under a mountain of deception, Twizzle must wade through the mire to uncover the facts.
+Saving the pier, ensuring a fair election, and keeping her friends out of jail present Herculean challenges, but Twizzle isn’t one to back down from a fight.

-Can Twizzle untwist the tangled conspiracy of ballots and murder?
-Standing up to Star Sinclair is no easy feat, but with her unique blend of tenacity, wit, and a little bit of pixie magic, Twizzle might just have what it takes to turn the tables on her formidable adversary.
+Can she untwist the tangled conspiracy of ballots and murder?
+Standing up to Star Sinclair is no small feat, but armed with her unique blend of tenacity, wit, and a sprinkle of pixie magic, Twizzle might just have what it takes to turn the tide against her formidable adversary.

-Unravel the mystery, root for the underdog, and join Twizzle on her quest to restore justice and democracy in the charming coastal town of St. Maurice.
-Don't miss out on this enchanting cozy mystery filled with twists, turns, and a dash of magical mayhem!
+Join Twizzle on her quest to restore justice and democracy in the charming coastal town of St. Maurice, filled with twists, turns, and delightful magical mayhem!

 A Peek Inside